-Subscribers may submit certificate requests using either the TOE's Public site or through EST. Using the TOE's Public site, a subscriber may, without identification and authentication, submit a certificate request through one of two (2) web forms.
-A subscriber may upload an existing certificate request, or they may generate a new key pair and request in the browser itself.
+Subscribers may submit certificate requests using either the TOE's Public site or through EST. Using the TOE's Public site, a subscriber may, without identification and authentication, submit a certificate request through an upload certificate request web form.
 Certificate requests received in this manner are manually verified by having the subscriber confirm the request ID displayed post submission to a privileged user using an out-of-band communication method prior to issuance.

 The self-service revocation portion of the Public site, and EST enrollment, require subscribers to successfully authenticate to the TOE using TLS/HTTPS with client authentication using their valid certificate issued in a manner matching that of privileged users.
 The only difference is that rather than checking the supplied certificate against an ACL, the Subject DN of the certificate is used to determine whether or not to allow the request.
-If the Subject DN of the certificate matches that of the certificate requested through EST then the renewal operation is allowed.
+If the Subject DN of the certificate matches that of the certificate requested through EST then the Renewal operation is allowed.
 For self-revocation, only certificates matching the Subject DN in the certificate used to authenticate are presented to the subscriber for self-revocation.

-Subscribers without a valid certificate that want to subscribe using EST can authenticate using an EST subscriber name and password created by a CA Operations Staff member of the CA account for them.
-They are only able to obtain a certificate that contains the subscriber name in its Subject DN or Subject Alternative Name extension.
+Subscribers without a valid certificate that want to subscribe using EST can authenticate using an EST username and password created by a CA Operations Staff member of the CA account for them.
+If the EST request meets the EST local CA policy assigned to the EST username a certificate will be automatically issued (see section 9.5.5).